-Values may have the same types as NED parameters: boolean, integer, double, string, or XML element.
+Values may have the same types as NED parameters: boolean, integer, double, string, XML element, and object.
 An integer or double value may have an associated measurement unit (s, mW, etc.)

-Double-to-integer conversions require explicit cast using the ${\tt int}$ () function, there is no implicit conversion.
+Double-to-integer conversions require explicit cast using the int() function, there is no implicit conversion.

-Integer-to-double converson is implicit.
+Integer-to-double conversion is implicit.
 However, a runtime error will be raised if there is precision loss during the conversion, i.e. the integer is so large that it cannot be precisely represented in a double.
-That error can be suppressed by using an explicit cast (double ().
+That error can be suppressed by using an explicit cast (double ()).